Milady de Winter: Background

-Like Athos, who sheds his true identity as the Comte de la Fère when he joins the musketeers, Milady goes by numerous aliases, so that her identity is concealed for a good part of the novel.
-Athos first knows her as an adolescent Anne de Breuil, but because she already was concealing a scandalous and criminal past at that time, it was probably not her real name.
+Like Athos, who sheds his true identity as the Comte de la Fère when he joins the musketeers, Milady goes by numerous aliases so that her identity is concealed for a good part of the novel.
+Athos first knows her as a sixteen year-old adolescent Anne de Breuil, but because she already was concealing her past at that time, it was probably not her real name.

-As a young Benedictine nun of 16, she seduced the convent's trusting priest.
-Urging him to steal the church's sacred vessels to finance a new life in another part of the country, they fled together and quickly were apprehended.
+According to one of her enemies, the executioner of Lille, as a young Benedictine nun, she seduced the convent's trusting priest, urging him to steal the church's sacred vessels to finance a new life in another part of the country.
+They fled together and were soon apprehended.
 Milady then seduced the jailer's son and escaped, leaving behind her first lover to be branded for theft.
-The executioner who had to brand the priest happened to be his brother, and blaming Milady for leading his brother astray, tracked her down on his own and branded her on the shoulder with the same fleur-de-lis symbol, marking her as a convicted criminal.
-The priest in turn escaped, and the lovers fled to a small town, where they posed as a country curate and his sister.
+The priest is the only one sentenced for stealing the vessels, however, the executioner who had to brand him happened to be his brother and, blaming Milady for leading his brother astray, tracked her down on his own and branded her on the shoulder with the same fleur-de-lis symbol, marking her as a convicted criminal, even if she was never convicted.

-The village where they lived was part of Athos's lands, and he became captivated both by her beauty and her intellect.
-As seigneur of the county, he could have seduced her or taken her by force, but despite the opposition of his family and her obscure origins, he married her, giving her his wealth and title, and raising her to the nobility.
-While the pair were hunting in the forest one day, Milady fell from her horse and fainted.
+The priest in turn escaped and the lovers fled to a small town where they posed as a country curate and his sister.
+The village where they lived was part of Athos's lands and he became captivated by both her beauty and her intellect.
+As seigneur of the county he says he could have seduced her or taken her by force, but despite the opposition of his family and her obscure origins he married her, giving her his wealth and title and raising her to the nobility.

+After a year of marriage, while the pair were hunting in the forest one day, Milady fell from her horse and fainted.
 Cutting away her clothes so she could breathe, Athos discovered the convict brand on her shoulder.
-Dishonored, and having the right to dispense justice on his estates, Athos immediately hanged her from a tree.
-His wife's "brother", who had married the pair, fled before any retribution could be taken; Athos believes he only pretended to be a curate for the purpose of getting his mistress married in a secure position.
+Feeling dishonored, Athos immediately hanged her from a tree.
+Later he confesses to D'Artagnan that she was a good comtesse ("she held her rank perfectly"), that he never saw her angry and that this was "just murder".
+His wife's so-called brother, who had married the pair, fled the day before any retribution could be taken (this is at odds with the executioner's assertion that he went back to Lille right after she left him for Athos, and it is one of the inconsistencies in Milady's story in the book).

+Athos believes he only pretended to be a curate for the purpose of getting his mistress married in a secure position.
 For most of the novel, Athos assumes his deceitful wife is dead by his own hand, not knowing she survived the hanging and that she and Milady are the same person.
 Because the Comte de la Fère effectively ceases to exist when he becomes Athos, Milady makes the same mistake in presuming her first husband is dead.